stashapp/CommunityScripts/plugins/movieFromScene/README.md

 # Auto-Create Movie From Scene Update
-A python plugin with GUI config.
+### A python plugin for Stash with GUI config.

-Tested under:
+Tested under: <br>
-Stash v0.18.0
+Stash v0.18.0 <br>
-Python 3.10 with tkinter installed
+Python 3.10 with tkinter installed <br>
 Windows 11

 ### Purpose of the plugin:
-There are lots of scrapers which can retrieve information for scenes, but there are only a few of them come with movie scrapers.
-No one have patience to scrape the scene then copy the information from scenes to movies.
-Therefore, this is where the plugin comes handy: you specify the criteria when to automatically create a movie for your scene.
-Once the settings are set, and a scene has enough information to fit the criteria, it will automatically copy the scene information to create a new movie for you.
+There are lots of scrapers which can retrieve information for scenes, but there are only a few of them came with movie scrapers.
+No one have patience to scrape the scene then copy the information from scenes to movies bit by bit.
+Therefore, this is where the plugin comes in handy: you specify the criteria when to automatically create a movie for your scene.
+Once the settings are set, and a scene has enough information to fit the criteria, it will automatically use the scene information to create a new movie for you.

 ### install instructions:
-Drop the py_plugins folder and the "movieFromScene.yml" file in stash's plugin folder, and press the `Reload plugins` button in the Plugin settings
+Drop the py_plugins folder and the "movieFromScene.yml" file in stash's plugin folder, and press the `Reload plugins` button in the Plugin settings. <p>

 This plugin requires python 3.10 for the new "match" statement.
-Because "if elif...else..." is so lame!
+Because "if elif...else..." is so lame! <br>
 It also comes with a GUI that can help you set the criteria and run mode easily, but then you need to install "tkinter" in Python.
 Or you can just edit the config file manually.

 ### How to use it: